 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Biomathematics.
-About 9.0% of those with this major are international students.
+Biomathematics appeals to people across the globe.
+About 11.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea